reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 With this approach, both the `Toggle` Component and its parent Component update their state during the event.
 React [batches updates](/learn/queueing-a-series-of-state-updates) from different Components together, so there will only be one render pass.

-You might also be able to remove the state altogether, and instead receive `isOn` from the parent component:
+You might also be able to remove the state altogether, and instead receive `isOn` from the parent Component:

 ```js {1,2}
 // ✅ Also good: the Component is fully controlled by its parent